hamyyy/SFML-Template/README.md

 * Optionally auto-generate assembly from compiled objects (using objdump)
 * Optional precompiled header (cross-platform as well)
 * Optional Keybindings (F8, F9 & F10)
+* Even works on Raspberry Pi! (see bottom of Readme)

 ## Prerequisites